Reading time: 6 min.

 Does Minoxidil foam regrow hair?

 Minoxidil foam isn’t just effective for slowing hair loss.
-It can actually stimulate regrowth if you use it consistently.
+It can actually stimulate hair regrowth if you use it consistently.

 Here’s the effect topical Minoxidil 5% foam had on a male patient after 24 weeks of daily application: